We deliver long lasting systemic change

 Between 1999 and 2009, One H.E.A.R.T. piloted a unique community-based healthcare delivery model in Tibet.
 Over these ten years, One H.E.A.R.T. successfully developed what is today called the Network of Safety model, a culturally sensitive maternal and newborn program from the village level through the secondary and tertiary healthcare facilities.
 One H.E.A.R.T. was able to decrease unattended home births from 85% to 20%, mostly by ensuring the presence of a Skilled Birth Attendant at delivery.
 In 2008, in the two counties where One H.E.A.R.T was working, the Lhasa Prefecture Health Bureau reported no maternal deaths and newborn death rates dropped from 10% to 3%.
 In 2009, One H.E.A.R.T. stepped out of Tibet and turned over their program to the local Tibetan team, who registered themselves as a non-governmental organization.
 To this day, our Tibetan team successfully continues their work with local resources.

 The long-term sustainability and demonstrated success of the Network of Safety model led Arlene to expand the operations to other sites in need.
 In 2010, One H.E.A.R.T. expanded to a global scale as One Heart World-Wide (OHW), a 501(c)3 organization providing on-the-ground training in maternal and neonatal health, and moved its operations to Nepal.
 In collaboration with a team of international experts in maternal and neonatal health, Arlene refined the unique One H.E.A.R.T. program into a simple, effective, replicable and sustainable model, the Network of Safety.
-By the end of 2015 the maternal and neonatal mortality were significantly reduced in Baglung and Dolpa, our two pilot districts in Nepal.
-Today, Baglung reports zero maternal deaths, and Dolpa reports a reduction of 97% in maternal mortality.
-OHW is implementing its program in five districts in Nepal, and planning to continue adding another two to four districts each year.
+By the end of 2017 the maternal and neonatal mortality were significantly reduced in Baglung and Dolpa, our two pilot districts in Nepal.
+In 2017, Dolpa reported zero maternal deaths, and Baglung reported a reduction of over 90% in maternal and neonatal mortality since the program began in 2010.
+OHW is implementing its program in thirteen program sites in Nepal, and planning to continue adding another two to four districts each year.
+Today, OHW has served a population of over 2.6 million people and 70,000 pregnancies.
 In addition, over the last 5 years, OHW has successfully shared the Network of Safety with several other organizations around the world.
 We have provided technical assistance to programs in China, Ecuador, Liberia, Mexico and Peru.

 One Heart World-Wide continues on its path to bring the Network of Safety to scale and support women and newborns throughout Nepal and globally.